rtanglao/rtDOTcom/_posts/2025-11-24-p0024-filipino-bread-is-awesome-read-panaderia-philippine-biscuit-bakery-traditions-orillos-uy-for-details.md

 layout: post
 title: "Filipino bread is actually awesome.
 Read Panaderia: Philippine Bread, Biscuit and Bakery Traditions by Jenny Orillos and Amy Uy to learn the full breadth and depth of it."
 ---
-* It's just that people (the diaspora and the ones living in the Philippines)  don't actually know beyond the common place and the cliche.
+* It's just that people (the diaspora and the ones living in the Philippines)  don't actually know beyond the common place and the cliché.
 Perhaps because it takes a lot of time and it's expensive to to check it out in the USA and Canada (and in the Philippines).
 * There's way more to Filipino baking than just ensaymada, hopia, pan de sal etc etc. Check out [Panaderia: Philippine Bread, Biscuit and Bakery Traditions by Jenny Orillos and Amy Uy](https://panaderiaph.wordpress.com/panaderia-book/) (https://www.facebook.com/panaderiaph/) to learn all about it.
 * It's not all overly sweet or bland.
 It's that :-) and everything marvelously in between.